sayishot/FortniteHAX/README.md

 ## About The Project

-This project or /moonUtils was made by ash and astral
+This project or /moonUtils was made by ash

 <!-- USAGE EXAMPLES -->